Sun Wukong and the Buddhist Saint Mulian

 Notes:

-1) Here, Anthony C. Yu’s English translation says Monkey grows to be “ten thousand feet tall”.
+1) Here, Anthony C. Yu’s English translation says Monkey grows to be “ten thousand feet tall.”
 However, the original Chinese source reads “萬丈” (wanzhang), wan meaning 10,000 and zhang being a measure designating ten Chinese feet (10,000 x 10 = 100,000).
-Therefore, I have changed the source to read “One hundred thousand feet”, much like Yu translates it in chapters six and sixty-one (see above).
+Therefore, I have changed the source to read “ten thousand zhang.

 3) While the city is square, it has eleven gates, which legend states correspond to the three heads, six arms, and two legs of the god.
 For more information, see Chan (2008).